 - 8. Fasten the bottom of the side cover to the drip edge at the grommets using #12 x 1" Phillips head screws (included in the hardware box) as shown on Diagram XIX.
 A variable speed electric drill with a Phillips head driver works well for this and saves a lot of time.
 Keep the side cover an even distance from the bottom of drip edge for a good appearance.
 If the wall insulation is hanging below the side cover you will need to pull it up from inside the yurt before installing the screws.
 Note: Bottom of side cover should end up below the interior floor. - 9.
 Be sure the side cover fabric hanging below the floor level at the door frame is folded neatly and pulled through the notch in the door threshold, then put a screw through it into the drip edge to create a good seal. - 10.
 If you have wall insulation adjust the window sections to match the windows on the side cover, then remove all 'S' hooks.
 Secure the insulation window and wall sections to the steel tension cable with a few evenly spaced plastic cable ties (from hardware box).
 It is not necessary to use a cable tie on every grommet. - 11.
-Slide the door clamp fascia boards back into the door frame to cover the wing nuts and provide a finished appearance. - 12.
+From inside the yurt, install the provided 2" screws through the door clamps at the three predrilled locations (per clamp) to prevent the door stickers from dislodging from the door frame.
+(See Diagram XX) - 12.
+Slide the door clamp fascia boards back into the door frame to cover the wing nuts and provide a finished appearance.
+The top of the fascia board will slide into the groove on the underside of the door header, while the white clips (on the back of the boards) will clip onto the round head screws in the door frame. - 13.
 Roll up the window flaps to create a drip edge for water runoff.
 Be sure to roll them under so that the runoff from the roof does not collect there.
 For privacy, most people install curtains or louvered blinds on the inside of the yurt rather than utilize the flaps for this purpose.
 For those times when you do want to drop the window flaps, they are zippered along the sides.